 - In mid-December (see Appendix A for this year's dates), you receive the Quals Exam questions via email.
 The QEC as a whole provides you with three broad, integrative questions, based on your Platform Paper, and may ask you to place the work in a broader context.
 From the receipt of the questions until submission of the written responses, you are under the rule of independence.
 Under this rule, you may speak with the Recorder if a problem arises, but you may not discuss the Quals Exam with anyone else.
 If you approach the Recorder with a problem, they will either directly respond to the problem or consult the other QEC members and/or the DGS and then respond.
-You should expect to receive a response within one week. - In mid-January (see Appendix A for this year's dates); what to submit for the QE written response itself?
+You should expect to receive a response within one week. - ➤ In mid-January (see Appendix A for this year's dates); what to submit for the QE written response itself?
 You submit your written exam, which consists of a total of 12 pages in response to the QEC's three questions; the 12 pages may be allocated among the three answers as you see fit.
 The entire response should be double spaced and easily readable (12 pt.
 Times Roman is the recommended default) with 1-inch margins.
 The 12 pages include any figures or tables but not references.
-References should be in APA 7th edition style format. - Submit a separate page with the QEC's questions when you submit your responses. - You must submit your QE written responses, in the form of a successfully attached, readable Word file and PDF, by email to the Graduate Student Coordinator, the DGS, and all members of your QEC, no later than 5:00 PM on the dates specified in Appendix A. Missing the deadline to submit your quals response that meets all of the above specifications is a QE failure.
+References should be in APA 7th edition style format. - o Submit a separate page with the QEC's questions when you submit your responses. - You must submit your QE written responses, in the form of a successfully attached, readable Word file and PDF, by email to the Graduate Student Coordinator, the DGS, and all members of your QEC, no later than 5:00 PM on the dates specified in Appendix A. Missing the deadline to submit your quals response that meets all of the above specifications is a QE failure.
 We encourage you to email the file to yourself first and open it to be sure it is readable.
-Then submit to the others, ideally not waiting until the last minute in case you run into any glitches. - After this successful submission, the rule of independence no longer applies and you may hold mock defenses, discuss the questions and answers, etc. Faculty may not take part in mock defenses for Quals. - By early February (see Appendix A for this year's specific dates), the QEC meets with you for your oral defense.
+Then submit to the others, ideally not waiting until the last minute in case you run into any glitches. - After this successful submission, the rule of independence no longer applies and you may hold mock defenses, discuss the questions and answers, etc. Faculty may not take part in mock defenses for Quals.
+Faculty may not discuss students' written responses with the student prior to the exam, although discussions on the general topic may proceed as usual. - ➤ By early February (see Appendix A for this year's specific dates), the QEC meets with you for your oral defense.
 It is the responsibility of the Recorder to schedule the meeting room for 1 1⁄2 hour.
 It is faculty members' responsibility to attend the quals oral defense meeting in person.
 The DGS deals with last minute emergencies that prohibit their attending in person.
 Emergencies that come up even the day before the meeting, which would prohibit a faculty member from attending, requires that the Recorder reschedule the exam to a later date.

 At the defense, you first meet with the examining committee for the oral defense, which is for no more than 1 hour.
 The QEC questions you, based on your written exam responses and the related scientific issues.
 When the oral exam is completed, you leave the room.
-In the remaining time within the 90 minutes, the Recorder calculates the scores, the QEC discusses the written responses and oral defense.
+In the remaining time (up to 30 minutes after the 1 hour meeting), the Recorder calculates the scores, the QEC discusses the written responses and oral defense.